Oregon SAF has made the decision to postpone the annual meeting as a commitment to the health of participants and members.

 2600 State St. Salem, Ore.

-The Executive Committee Meeting will be on Friday, April 17.
+The Executive Committee Meeting will be on Friday, October 9.
 Committee members and guests do not need to register for the Annual Meeting if you ONLY plan to attend the Executive Meeting on Friday.
-The Committee will be having a social on the evening of Thursday, April 16, at the conclusion of the Annual Meeting.
-Executive Committee members can extend hotel accommodations for the special rate through April 17.
+The Committee will be having a social on the evening of Thursday, October 8, at the conclusion of the Annual Meeting.
 More details will be sent to Committee members.

 9:00 AM - 12:30 PM Oregon Tree Farm System Inspector Training